 If your decision comes down to cost, you might be surprised to learn that destination weddings are, on average, less expensive than those closer to home.
-The Knot reports that the average domestic wedding costs a whopping $33,391, versus an average of $7,804 per couple cited by the Destination Weddings Travel Group.
+The Knot reports that the average domestic wedding costs a whopping $33,900, versus an average of $8,237 per couple cited by the our latest Destination Weddings Trend Report.

 Of course, each wedding’s cost may vary based on destination, guest count, and several other factors.
 Below, we explore many of the costs that separate traditional weddings and destination weddings.

 Whether you wed in a church, a ballroom, or an event center, the venue will cost a pretty penny.
 According to The Knot, the average couple spends over one third of their wedding budget on venue alone.
 With destination weddings, this cost can be negligible (even starting at FREE!) if you book an onsite venue as part of an all-inclusive resort-based wedding package.
 Prices for off-site venues vary considerably.

 Feeding guests isn’t cheap – especially if your venue requires you to use a specific caterer or meet a minimum spending threshold.
 Experts at WeddingWire claim that the average couple spends $70 per person on catering, and then a whopping $500 on cake/dessert.
 Costs vary depending on number of guests and how they enjoy their meal: buffet-style or plated.